 - Participation Levels and Inclusiveness.
-Acting under the principle that excellence is everywhere, and that asymmetries exist due to the lack of established networks, infrastructures, and resources, Portugal will make use of the main widening actions to empower institutions and individuals, with a particular emphasis on less connected regions and with lower participation levels (mimicking the principles of this horizontal pillar at the national level); - Leveraging and Articulating Funding Sources.
-Considering the type of funding offered by the three main widening actions (not focused on research itself), it is relevant to leverage national funding (at the level of human resources, research projects, R&D Units and the National Roadmap of RIs), as well as exploring, when appropriate, the use of structural and investment funds (Teaming, Twinning and ERA-Chairs).
+Acting under the principle that excellence is everywhere, and that asymmetries exist due to the lack of established networks, infrastructures, and resources, Portugal will make use of the main widening actions to empower institutions and individuals, with a particular emphasis on less connected regions and with lower participation levels (mimicking the principles of WIDERA at the national level); - Leveraging and Articulating Funding Sources.
+Considering the type of funding offered by the main widening actions, where the main focus is not on research itself, it is relevant to leverage and articulate national funding (at the level of human resources, research projects, R&D Units and the National Roadmap of RIs), as well as exploring, when appropriate, the use of structural and investment funds (e.g. Teaming, ERA-Chairs, and Excellence Hubs).
 Less than 25% of the R&D Units funded by FCT concentrate more than 85% of the European funds.
 Structural funds dedicated to R&I are executed at 65% rate, ranking Portugal as one of the top performers in this respect.
-Both factors describe the potential for growth in terms of diversification of participation and funding sources; - Synergies and the Pathfinder Character.
-As it is also mentioned in the section dedicated to COST, it is important to establish bridges and take advantage of the complementarity of all widening actions.
+Both factors describe the potential for growth in terms of diversification of participation and synergies of funding sources.
+Primary condition for success is to ensure legislation and regulations at the national scale are compatible with the demands of WIDERA; - Synergies and the Pathfinder Character.
+It is important to establish bridges and take advantage of the complementarity of all widening actions.
 PT participation in the main widening actions should provide a stepping-stone towards other funding schemes (across all HE Pillars and other Programmes).
-Important to use the full potential of the pathfinder character of these actions, and to analyse the short/medium term effect in the participation in other FP instruments (and to build success stories with Widening activities as a starting point);
+Important to use the full potential of the pathfinder character of WIDENING actions, and to analyse the short/medium term effect in the participation in other FP instruments (and to build success stories with Widening activities as a starting point);